Grigori Rasputin – mystic man

 Rasputin in the theater and cinema

-However, already in 1917 the image of Rasputin continued to appear on the silver screen.
+Already in 1917 the image of Rasputin appeared on the silver screen.
 According to the IMDB, the first one who embodied the image of an old man on the screen was the actor Edward Connelly (in the movie The Fall of the Romanovs).
 In the same year there was a film Rasputin, The Black Monk, where Montagu Love played Rasputin.

-In 1926 another movie about Rasputin – Brandstifter Europas, Die was released (Max Newfield in the role of Rasputin).
+In 1926 another movie about Rasputin – Brandstifter Europas, Die was released (Max Newfield in the title role).

-Three films were released in 1928 – Red Dance (Dimitrios Alexis played Rasputin), Rasputin – holy sinner (Nikolay Malikov) and Rasputin (Gregory Khmara).
+Three films were released in 1928 – Red Dance (Dimitrios Alexis played the main role), Rasputin – holy sinner (Nikolay Malikov) and Rasputin (Gregory Khmara).

 A. Tolstoy wrote the play Conspiracy of the Empress, which shows the murder of Rasputin in details.

-In 1932, German film Rasputin – A Demon With A Woman (known German actor Conrad Veidt played the role of Rasputin) was released.
+In 1932, German film Rasputin – A Demon With A Woman (known German actor Conrad Veidt played the role of holy man) was released.
 The film Rasputin And The Empress was nominated for Oscar, Lionel Barrymore played the lead role.

 In 1981, Elem Klimov produced the most famous Russian film about Rasputin – Agony, where Alexei Petrenko played the main role.

-Rasputin: The Devil in the flesh (2002, Rasputin – Oleg Fedorov), Killing Rasputin (2003, Rasputin – Ruben Thomas), Hellboy: The Hero From Hell where Karel Roden played Rasputin.
+Rasputin: The Devil in the flesh (2002, Oleg Fedorov), Killing Rasputin (2003, Ruben Thomas), Hellboy: The Hero From Hell where Karel Roden played Rasputin.

 In 2007, Ivan Okhlobystin played the role of Rasputin in the film Conspiracy, directed by Stanislav Libin.

-In 2011, the Franco-Russian film Rasputin was filmed, the role of Gregori was played by Gerard Depardieu.
+The Franco-Russian film Rasputin was filmed in 2011, the role of Grigori was played by Gerard Depardieu.

-In 2014, the studio Mars Media shot 8-part TV movie Gregori R. (director Andrei Malukov), in which the role of Rasputin was played by Vladimir Mashkov.
+And in 2014, the studio Mars Media filmed 8-part TV movie Gregori R. (director Andrei Malukov), in which the role of Rasputin was played by Vladimir Mashkov.